diwic/thin_main_loop/README.md

 Unsafe blocks: Only at the backend/FFI level.
 With the reference (Rust std) backend, there is no unsafe code at all.

-Rust version: Nightly, due to [Box FnOnce](https://github.com/rust-lang/rust/issues/28796), but hopefully that's on the road towards stabilization soon.
+Rust version: Latest stable should be fine.

 ## Supported platforms